 - More people will contact technical support rather than figuring it out for themselves.
 Offering great technical support, simply increases the demand for it.

 - All customers will need to be charged a higher price to cover the cost.

-To solve this dilemma there are two strategies...
+To solve this dilemma there are several strategies...